Difegue/LANraragi/Readme.md

 ============

 ![Demo(fuck das lewd)!](http://a.pomf.se/lrnzmv.jpg "")
-Web interface and reader for a server-stored directory of comics (as zip archives).
+Web interface and reader for a server-stored directory of comics (as archives).
 Supports tags, and runs on a basic installation of Perl with the following packages installed:

 	* HTML:Tables